HGVSnomenclature/hgvs-nomenclature/docs/background/simple.md

 * deletion/insertion (indel): one or more letters in the DNA code are missing and replaced by several new letters.
 A deletion/insertion is indicated using **"delins"**.
     * c.4375\_4376delinsAGTT: the nucleotides from position c.4375 to c.4376 (CG) are missing (deleted) and replaced by the new sequence "AGTT".
 Also reported as c.4375\_4376delCGinsAGTT.

 There are more variant types yet these occur less frequently.
-For details [_see header "Recommendations"_](http://varnomen.hgvs.org/recommendations).
+For details see [header "Recommendations"](http://varnomen.hgvs.org/recommendations).

 ### Aliases